DaisyOlsen/wcus2022/README.md

 This branch contains the completed theme.
 If you are interested in recreating this theme please head back to the Main branch to get started!

-Here's a summary of what we've done so far!
+Here's a summary of the steps for creating this theme.

 0. Preliminary Setup & Prerequisites
 1. Create and Activate a Minimal Block Theme